Watch John Legend's Dazzling Performance at the TIME 100 Gala

 The Grammy award-winner slowed things down with a rhapsodically beautiful cover of the Beach Boys song "God Only Knows," which led into the seductive "Surefire."
 He then took to the piano to perform "Wake Up Everybody," and "Greenlight."
 Song after song, Legend was firing on all cylinders for every track, the last of which were his classic "All of Me," and "Glory" from the film Selma.

 "Thank you TIME.
-Thank you to all my friends at TIMe Inc. I have lots of friends there," he said.
+Thank you to all my friends at Time Inc. I have lots of friends there," he said.
+"It's so good to be here with all of you wonderful people.
+Such a wonderful group of changemakers in here tonight, and I'm so proud to be a part of you."

 Watch highlights from Legend's performance at the TIME 100 gala in the video above.